 With the election of a new president in 1907, Mr. Charles F. Miller, Hamilton decided to expand its movement offerings.
-Watch trends began to lean toward smaller movements and Hamilton spent a great deal of time evaluating this opportunity.
-Under the new leadership of Mr. Miller, Hamilton entered the field not as a pioneer; at times rather reluctantly, and only after being thoroughly convinced that the trend was more than just a passing fad.
+Watch trends began to lean towards smaller movements and Hamilton spent a great deal of time evaluating this opportunity.
+Under the new leadership of Mr. Miller, Hamilton entered the field not as a pioneer, but then became a trend that was more than just a passing fad.

-Prior to 1909, the Company sold uncased watch movements only.
+Prior to 1909, the Hamilton Company sold uncased watch movements only.
 Soon after that date, however, began the conversion of Hamilton to a completely cased line and broadening of that line to include in addition to the standard Hamilton railroad watch, dress watches for men and women.
-Women’s wrist watches of rather large size were first but men followed soon thereafter.
+Women’s wrist watches of larger sizes were popular first, but men followed soon thereafter.

-The market demand for smaller watches for men and women continued through he 1920’s and the 1930’s and Hamilton always responded with “quality first.”
+The market demand for smaller watches for men and women continued through the 1920’s and the 1930’s and Hamilton always responded with “quality first.”

 The good-will assets of the E. Howard Watch Company were acquired by Hamilton in 1931.
 Although never extremely active in the manufacture of Howard watches, Hamilton did produce small quantities under the brand name and has conducted tests of the current market of this once famous timepiece.

 Hamilton is recognized by the jewelry trade and the consuming public as a fine watch.
-That recognition is the reward of half a hundred years’ conscientious craftsmanship, and honest dealings.
-But the real acid test – the thing that seals Hamilton’s reputation as something infinitely more than just another “good watch” is the place it has won in the respect and affection of those to whom accurate and dependable timekeeping is urgently important.
+That recognition is the reward of half a hundred years conscientious craftsmanship, and honest dealings.
+But the real acid test – the thing that seals Hamilton’s reputation as something infinitely more than just another “good watch.”
+It’s the place that has won in the respect and affection of those to whom accurate and dependable timekeeping is urgently important.

-Accurate time was literally a matter of life and death to Commander Richard E. Byrd when he navigated his airplane over the North Pole in 1926 – to Roy Chapman Andrews in three years’ exploration of the vast and trackless Gobi Desert – to Captain Bob Bartlett on his voyages through Artic ice fields – to Liets.
+Accurate time was literally a matter of life or death to Commander Richard E. Byrd when he navigated his airplane over the North Pole in 1926 – to Roy Chapman Andrews in three years exploration of the vast and trackless Gobi Desert – to Captain Bob Bartlett on his voyages through artic ice fields – to Lieut.
 Hegenberger and Maitland on the first Army flight from California to Hawaii.
 They all used Hamilton Watches.

 During the first World War, the government turned to Hamilton for special watches to be used in navigating torpedo boats, destroyers and submarines.
 It also used standard Hamilton railroad watches for the railroads built built by American in France to serve the A.E.F.